All Episodes

 That day was in July when Special Counsel Mueller testified.

-I am not today going to take the time to review, and I will do it later, The pattern and practices of irregularities that have gone on in these investigations from the outset.
+I am not today going to take the time to review, and I will do it later, the pattern and practices of irregularities that have gone on in these investigations from the outset.

-But to say that the courts have no role, the rush to impeachment, to not wait for a decision from a court on an issue as important as executive privilege, as if Executive privilege hasn't been utilized by presidents since our founding.
+But to say that the courts have no role, the rush to impeachment, to not wait for a decision from a court on an issue as important as executive privilege, as if executive privilege hasn't been utilized by presidents since our founding.

 This is not some new concept.

-And the separation of powers.
+And that is to protect, to protect the Constitution and the separation of powers.

-As you know, um, too many good moments.
+Too many good moments.

-We'll summarize it all on uh Hannity tonight.
+We'll summarize it all on Hannity tonight.

 It's a witch hunt of all witch hunts.

-Um let's go to our busy telephones here.
+Let's go to our busy telephones here.

 We'll start in the crazy state of California.